Arithmetic finiteness of Mukai varieties of genus 7: Fano varieties and intermediate Jacobians

 where $F^i$ is the Hodge filtration on $H^3(X,\C)$.
 Then we can equip $J(X)$ with the structure of principally polarized complex torus of dimension $g = \frac{b_{3}}{2}$ (see \cite[Definition 3.5]{Clemens-Griffiths}).
 Moreover, if $h^{1,0} (X) = h^{3,0} (X)=0$ (complex Fano threefolds satisfy this condition), then the structure of polarized complex torus gives the structure of principally polarized abelian variety by \cite[Lemma 3.4]{Clemens-Griffiths}.
 In this case, we denote its principal polarization by $\Theta (X)$.
 We call $\Theta (X)$ the \emph{theta polarization} on $J(X)$. \end{defn-prop}

-To formulate a model over a non-closed field, we recall the definition of Chow groups.
+In order to formulate a model over a non-closed field, we begin by recalling the definition of Chow groups.

 \begin{defn} Let $k$ be a perfect field, and $X$ a smooth projective variety over $k$.
-Let $i$ be a non-negative integer.
-The \emph{Chow group} $\CH^i(X)$ \emph{of degree} $i$ is a group consisting of codimension $i$-cycles modulo rational equivalence.
+For a non-negative integer $i \geq 0$, the \emph{Chow group} $\CH^i(X)$ \emph{of degree} $i$ is a group consisting of codimension $i$-cycles modulo rational equivalence.
 We denote the subgroup of $\CH^i(X)$ consisting of algebraically trivial cycles by $\A^i(X).$ \end{defn}